Best GRIN competition

 2018 Winners - Congratulations!

-- Randwick resident Steve Grellis who suggested placing clean-up/ pick-up litter stations along Randwick’s coastal walkway and other beachside locations.
+- Randwick resident Steve Grellis suggested placing clean-up/ pick-up litter stations along Randwick’s coastal walkway and other beachside locations.
 The idea of the clean-up stations is to make it easier for everyone to do their bit in keeping the coastline clean.
 You can record your beach clean finds directly to social media, inspiring others to get on board with keeping the coastline clean and pristine.

-- Randwick City Council officer Bronwyn Englaro who has been recognised for the idea of Council advancing its existing coffee pod recycling scheme by coordinating coffee capsule collection across the Council.
+- Randwick City Council officer Bronwyn Englaro for the idea of Council advancing its existing coffee pod recycling scheme by coordinating coffee capsule collection across the Council.
 Currently, whilst the aluminium and plastics used in coffee pods is very easy to recycle, the pods can’t be placed in a regular yellow-lid recycling bin as they are too small to be recovered at regular recycling facilities.
 By purchasing dedicated coffee collection boxes to recycle the pods and by transitioning to reusable stainless steel capsules and/or compostable capsules, an estimated 24,000 coffee pods per year can be saved from going to landfill from Council facilities alone

 - Clovelly Childcare Centre is commended for establishing a parent-run sustainability committee.
 The Centre’s Sustainability Committee was established in October 2008 and oversees grant applications; working bees; parent rosters in caring for the chickens, guinea pigs and sting-less bees; the edible garden and organising the Green Fair and zero waste projects.
 Additionally, since its inception, the Clovelly Childcare Centre Sustainability Committee has installed two rainwater tanks, established compost bins, underground and above ground worm farm systems, solar panels, purchases 100 % Green Power, has setup a Sustainability Street, established the Clovelly Beach Kindy Zero Waste Project, installed sting-less native bees and are moving towards creating an urban permaculture garden.
 What an impressive list of sustainable initiatives!
 Further, the Centre supports local businesses, buys organic produce whenever possible, ensures all cleaning materials used onsite are biodegradable and ethically sourced.
 The group collects soft plastics and recycles these weekly at Randwick Council's Perry Street Recycling Centre.
 Through these initiatives, the children and school community are continuing to learn about living sustainably.
 In the latest initiative children are learning to make bees-wax wraps and are sewing fabric covers to keep food fresh, resulting in reducing the use of single-use plastic film wrap for lunches at the Centre.